TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/04_lesson/lesson.md

 * Define and identify: **inheritance**,  **parent class**, **child class**
 * Create a class that inherits from anther class
-* Overwrite methods of parent class in child class
+* Overwrite methods of parent class in a child class

 ##Materials/Preparation
 * [Do Now]